White wagtails are migratory bird found in Europe, Asia and Africa. Eleven subspecies are recognized. At least six are found in Assam and NE India.

 White wagtail in Assam

 Assam is famous for its rich biodiversity.
-Its beautiful rivers, streams, grasslands, forests, marshes, reservoirs and hills attracts hundreds of migrant birds every year.
-At least sixteen species of wagtail recorded in Assam.
-White wagtail is the most common and familiar one. ''In Assam, white wagtails are found all over from plains to above 1500 m,'' writes Anwaruddin Choudhury in his book 'The Birds of Assam'. ''At least six subspecies are found, of which a few are rare''
+It's beautiful rivers, streams, grassland, forest, marshes, reservoirs and hills attract hundreds of migrant birds every year.
+At least sixteen species of wagtail visit Assam every winter.
+White wagtail is the most common and familiar one. ''In Assam, white wagtails are found all over from plains to above 1500 m,'' writes Anwaruddin Choudhury in his book 'The Birds of Assam'. ''At least six subspecies are found, of which a few are rare.''

 Indian Wagtail (Motacilla alba dukhunensis)